History at the Fair

 In order to get the proper cure and leaf color, the fire had to be monitored closely, slowly raising the temperature in the barn over the course of about a week.
 Too fast and the leaves would be brittle, too slow and leaves would be too wet.
 A skilled farmer would know just the right time to add wood to the fire to bring up the barn temperature.
 This system resulted in a distinct tobacco flavor, which is high in sugar, and highly sought after.
 It also resulted in the brightly colored leaves of tobacco our state is known for and often referred to as bright leaf tobacco.
 Once the tobacco was cured, leaves would be tied into small bundles, called hands, to display their color and quality in an attempt to bring the best price at the auction.

 While the process of curing in wooden barns has become extinct, it can still be viewed at the Lee Regional Fair.
 Just like the many tobacco barns that once dotted the landscape across our county and state, the Lee Regional Fair showcases an original tobacco barn used in Lee County for many years.
 Saved from demolition and moved to the fairgrounds to preserve and showcase our heritage, the barn is fully functional and used once a year during the fair.
 Operated by the Central Carolina Power and Equipment (C-CAPE) club, fairgoers have the opportunity to see the process of flue curing and can even have a hand in “loading the barn”.
-Before the Fair starts, on Saturday, September 12th be sure to wake up early and attend the tobacco-looping contest.
-Registration is at 9:00, and the contest begins at 9:30.
+Be sure to attend the tobacco-looping contest on Wednesday, September 14 at 6 p.m.
 You can learn how to loop tobacco yourself, and then enter the competition or just watch and learn about a part of our heritage.
-Follow this up by attending the tobacco-tying contest the following Saturday, September 19.
+Follow this up by attending the tobacco-tying contest the following Sunday, September 18th.
 Tobacco will be tied into hands and auctioned off just like in the old days.
-Registration begins at noon, with the contest starting at 12:30.
+Registration begins at 3:00.
 C-Cape and Crop Production Services sponsor both events.
 While you are enjoying the Fair, don’t forget to stop by the barn during the week to check on the curing process of the tobacco you helped “put in”.

 Zack Taylor is the Agriculture Agent for Field Crops and Livestock, with North Carolina Cooperative Extension in Lee County.